-Modern systems pose a number of thorny challenges: they are inherently complex, span multiple technologies, groups, and sometimes different organizations altogether.
+Modern systems pose a number of thorny challenges: they are inherently complex, spanning multiple technologies, groups, and sometimes different organizations altogether.
 Most poignantly, they fail in the most unexpected and spectacular ways.
 The O'Reilly Velocity Conference is the best place on the planet for web ops and systems engineering professionals like you to learn from your peers, exchange ideas with experts, and share best practices and lessons learned for handling modern systems and applications.

-Build Resilient Systems
+Build Secure, Resilient Systems

-The O'Reilly Velocity Conference provides you with real-world best practices for building, deploying and running complex, distributed applications and systems.
+The O'Reilly Velocity Conference provides you with real-world best practices for building, deploying, and running complex, distributed applications and systems.

 Quality Time with Experts

-Take advantage of this rare opportunity to meet face-to-face with a cadre of industry leaders who are taking web performance and operations to the next level.
+Take advantage of this rare opportunity to meet face-to-face with a cadre of industry leaders who are taking systems performance and operations to the next level.
 Bring your entire team to share ideas and get your toughest questions answered by the experts.

 Velocity packs a wealth of big ideas, know-how, and connections into four concentrated days.
 You'll be able to apply what you've learned immediately and you'll be well prepared for what lies ahead.